10 Weeks Pregnant

 For Dads

-- Run NIPT insurance — call insurer, confirm coverage, pre-auth if needed.
-Cost $800-2,000 without; many plans cover.
+- Run point on NIPT insurance — call your insurer, confirm coverage, and get pre-authorization if needed.
+Without coverage it can cost $800 to $2,000, though many plans cover it.

 - Pray for the kidneys and liver — major organs are functional this week, a milestone worth marking.